 Stocking your kitchen with useful gadgets and tools can make it easier to cook at home.
 Consider these tips for buying kitchen equipment inexpensively.

-In a former life – prekids and prior to going debt-free—one of my favorite pasttimes was browsing kitchen stores.
+In a former life—pre-kids and prior to going debt-free—one of my favorite pastimes was browsing kitchen stores.
 Since we lived in Santa Barbara, CA, there was no shortage of frou-frou kitchen boutiques.
-And I paid a pretty penny building my cook’s kitchen.
-Due to lack of shopping options and the double-income-no-kids lifestyle, I had no qualms about a $250 espresso machine.
-After all, good kitchen tools were necessary for good eats.

 Consider a multi-tasker kitchen appliance.

 Do you need one gadget that only does one job?
 Or can you use something equally well for a number of tasks?
 If the tool or appliance can serve more than one purpose, it may be worth the price, especially if it’s a quality product.

 By combining purposes and gadgets into one piece of kitchen equipment you can potentially free up storage space as well as save money.

 Consider a handheld gadget.